 4 minutes, 33 seconds: Spotlight on Scholarship in the Arts

-This competition is open to UGA graduate students in any department.
-Students will present an oral presentation about their research, no longer than four minutes and thirty-three seconds in length, accompanied by Powerpoint slides.
+4’33” Thesis Presentation.
+Students will present an oral presentation about their research, no longer than four minutes and thirty three seconds in length, accompanied by Powerpoint slides.
 (Note that the media should be used to support and illustrate the live presentation, not as a substitute for it.)
 Eligibility: Any UGA M.A. or Ph.D. student in any department conducting scholarly research about art or artists is eligible to apply.